boeglinw/orbit_mod90/README.md

 All has been compiled with *gfortran (GNU Fortran (GCC) 8.2.0)* and *f2py (Version: 2, numpy Version: 1.19.2)* Most of the example scripts require *LabTools3* which can be installed using *pip (pip install LabTools3)* or from GitHub: *https://github.com/boeglinw/LabTools3.git*

+It is recommended to calculate orbits in a working directory instead of the orbit_mod90 directory.
+You can copy example parameter files and the calc_orbits.py file there.
+Please also read the top of the comments in calc_orbits.py about the setting of the PYTHONPATH to be able to run the code.